 - Shared baths in each suite

-- Electric stove top, microwave and refrigerator
+- Electric stove top and oven, microwave and refrigerator

 - No meal plan is available for summer residents